wenyan-lang/wenyan/README.md

 - `npm install`
 - `npm run make_cmdline`

-The MacOS, Windows and Linux binaries will be in the `./build` folder.
+The macOS, Windows and Linux binaries will be in the `./build` folder.

 ### [The online IDE](http://wenyan-lang.lingdong.works/ide.html)